Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Momentum-space interaction

-\theequation{\Alph{section}\arabic{equation}} \refstepcounter{section} \emph{Appendix \Alph{section}: Momentum-space interaction-- } We use a grid that is shaped to amply cover our density, which is generally a different size in each direction, and transform onto a zero-padded grid in momentum space to use a spherical cutoff for the dipolar interaction.
+We use a grid that is shaped to amply cover our density, which is generally a different size in each direction, and transform onto a zero-padded grid in momentum space to use a spherical cutoff for the dipolar interaction.
 The cutoff Fourier transform is found using the spherical wave expansion of the plane wave \cite{JacksonBook1999a}

 where $s(\kappa) = 1 + 3\kappa^{-2}\cos\kappa-3\kappa^{-3}\sin\kappa$, $\theta_k$ is the angle between $\bk$ and $k_z$, and $\phi_k$ is the angle between $(k_x,k_y)$ and the $k_x$ axis.
 Using the $c_m$ for our interaction gives \cite{Ronen2006a,Cardinale2025a}